pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/component/creating_a_component/_index.md

 #### Important note
 In this example, we have created a component that accepts configuration parameters, links to other components, opens and executes a process, closes, deletes the links to other components, and destroys itself.

-However, the PIP.services toolkit provides many other components that can be used to add extra functionality, such as connectivity to other services, observability, and other types of persistence.
+However, the Pip.Services toolkit provides many other components that can be used to add extra functionality, such as connectivity to other services, observability, and other types of persistence.

 #### Final code
 The complete code for our example is: